usnistgov/fipy/documentation/MAIL.rst

 	``subscribe``

-Once you are subscribed, you can post messages to the list simply by addressing email to mailto:fipy@nist.gov.
+Once you are subscribed, you can post messages to the list simply by addressing email to <mailto:fipy@nist.gov>.
 If you are new to mailing lists, you may want to read the following resource about asking effective questions:  http://www.catb.org/~esr/faqs/smart-questions.html